TL;DR

 3. Direct Causation

-Unlike negligence claims, intent and reasonable care are irrelevant.
+Unlike negligence claims, intent and reasonable care are generally not central issues in a strict liability analysis.

 Key Components That Trigger Strict Liability